 • Feb 21, 2025

 India is a country full of natural beauty.
 From the snow-capped peaks of Manali in Himachal Pradesh to the tea gardens of Ooty in Tamil Nadu, these hills are captivated by their picturesque landscapes and pleasant climates.
-Shimla, the former summer wealth of British India, brags colonial architecture and scenic views.
-India's hill stations swear unforgettable ventures amidst pristine nature and serene surroundings.
+Shimla, the former summer retreat of British India, boasts colonial architecture and scenic views.
+India's hill stations offer unforgettable ventures amidst pristine nature and serene surroundings.
 Here, you can find the best 20 most wonderful hill stations in India.

 1. Shimla